reardona/IDS6938-SimulationTechniques/Homework2/Readme.md

 [University of Central Florida](http://www.ist.ucf.edu/grad/) This is the framework for homework #2.

-# Discrete-Event Simulation-Ashley Reardon (*I will be taking 2 extra days to finish this assignment*)
+# Discrete-Event Simulation-Ashley Reardon (*I will be taking 3!! extra days to finish this assignment*) Now due 3/31/11:59pm =^^-^-^=

-<<

 # Part 1: Empirical Tests of Randomness
-* A/B. Five different random number engines were varied using a uniform distribution for values between [0-100].
+A/B. Five different random number engines were varied using a uniform distribution for values between [0-100].
 A Chi-Square test was used to test for uniformity.
 N was varied 3 times (60, 100, 500).

 Mersenne Twister:
 N=60